-Free 4 week duathlon training plan: how to go from three sports to two
+Free 4-week duathlon training plan: how to go from three sports to two

 Thinking about racing duathlons in the autumn and winter?
 Then it’s time to switch focus to duathlon and race strong to the end of the year.
 Here's a four week training plan to help you make the switchover from triathlon to duathlon.

-Transitioning from the tri season to duathlon is more tricky than many athletes would anticipate.
-The time spent on swim sessions needs to be used up elsewhere and getting the balance of bike and run time will depend on your background and weaknesses.
 Duathlon is a run-dominant sport; looking at a standard distance there’s 50% more running than normal, which means a very different set of sessions.
 And, in many cases, it’s physically more demanding as the impact of running is greater than swimming.

-- How to train for a duathlon
+How to race a duathlon

 The most common mistake is struggling to pace the first run correctly.
 We feel strong going into the first run and begin to get excited by our times, but then our legs feel tired on the bike.
 We’re often taught to limit the use of our legs during a swim, but there’s no way out of this in duathlon, so brick sessions are easily the most important session of the week.
+Other essential duathlon training sessions include hill repeats.

 Using these sessions to learn what pace will allow you to bike strong is vital.
 Start by reducing your normal 10km race pace by 10-20secs per km and see how that feels – if you’re able to bike strong and then go out and run again you’re close to the right pace.
-If you struggle, then keep experimenting with the pace to find your ideal strategy.
-If you’re able to execute a strong second run where your pace is as close as possible to the first run, then you’ll probably overtake people!

 Dermott’s top tips for duathlon